 - fresh cilantro for garnish

 - Add oil and onions to a preheated dutch oven.
-Add salt and pepper and over medium heat sauté until onions are translucent and fragrant (about 5 minutes).
+Add salt, curry powder, turmeric and pepper.
+Saute over medium heat until onions are translucent and fragrant (about 5 minutes).

 - Add garlic, ginger and red curry paste and saute another minute.